DMCC Free Zone

 Step 1: Determine Your Business Activity

 Before initiating the registration process, you must decide on the business activity or activities you plan to engage in.
-DMCC offers business activities across multiple sectors, including trading, manufacturing, and professional services.
+DMCC offers a range of business activities across multiple sectors, including trading, manufacturing, and professional services.
 Ensure that your chosen activity aligns with the DMCC’s approved activities list.

 Step 2: Choose a Company Name